bfsre/terraform-workshop-2024/ch02/README.md

 ---

+#### tfstate
+> Terraform must store state about your managed infrastructure and configuration.
+This state is used by Terraform to map real world resources to your configuration, keep track of metadata, and to improve performance for large infrastructures.

+> Terraform uses state to determine which changes to make to your infrastructure.
+Prior to any operation, Terraform does a refresh to update the state with the real infrastructure.

+---

 #### Module
 > A Terraform module is a set of Terraform configuration files in a single directory.
 Even a simple configuration consisting of a single directory with one or more .tf files is a module.